A 3-minute daily practice for self-worth · iPhone

 Evidence.

 Nothing here asks you to repeat a sentence you don’t believe.
-Telling yourself “I am enough” when you don’t feel it tends to backfire.
-Research has found that positive self-statements can actually lower mood for the people who need them most.
+Telling yourself “I am enough” when you don’t feel it rarely lands, and there’s no real evidence it helps.
+When positive self-statements were actually tested, they did little for the people who reach for them most.
 So Selfworth does the opposite.
 You build a case for yourself out of things that actually happened, in your own words.
 On the days the feeling lies, there’s a record that argues back.

 How the daily practice works